 Today, we are looking at the baptismal entry of Jan Jansen, illigetimate (1821).

-On the 6th of April is baptized Joannes, illegitimate son of Cornelius Dankers (cuirassier) and Maria Janssen (non-Catholic).
+On the 6th of April is baptized Joannes, illegitimate son of Cornelius Dankers (cuirassier) and Maria Jansen (non-Catholic).

 We gave an example of an entry in a baptismal register in one of our previous articles.
 Many genealogists often use Dutch church books only to cover the period before 1811.
 This makes sense, as civil registration commenced in 1811.
 Prior to this year, church books are the prime source for life events.